MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-03.md

 > These steps will take longer the first time the `up` command is run - they are considerably shortened on subsequent runs.

 ## Test the App
 Scan the console output for information about the public URL that was created by the `up` command.
-It will be in the form: `https://<servicename>-<environmentname>.vsce.io`.
-For example: https://webfrontend-myenvironment.vsce.io.
+It will be in the form:

+`Running at public URL: https://<servicename>-<environmentname>.vsce.io`

 Open this URL in a browser window - or better yet, from a mobile device - and you should see the web app load!
 As the container executes, `stdout` and `stderr` output is streamed to the terminal window.